 The completion of a questionnaire by the Servicing Carriers provides background information on the claim handling programs and procedures established by the carrier to comply with the Standards.
 Activity indicated on the questionnaire is compared to the activity observed in the Claim Reviews.
-Following approval of the proposed changes to the Performance Standards the Questionnaire has been forwarded to Servicing Carriers for completion.
-Subsequently it will be completed bi-annually or whenever significant changes are made to the Performance Standards or CAR Rules to warrant additional programs being developed.
+The Commercial Limited Servicing Carriers completed the Questionnaire in 2006, however, since significant changes have been made to the Commercial Performance Standards the Questionnaire will be distributed in 2007.